Awesome New ‘Justice League’ Trailer Has The DC Superhero Team Come Together

 Throughout the past week, Warner Bros. and the DC Entertainment has been releasing short teaser trailers which were all leading up to today.
 Each one of the teasers focused on a different member of the DC Comics superhero team until it was time for all of them to unite.
 A new trailer was set to arrive on Saturday and that is exactly what the fans received as the Justice League did indeed come together to save the world.

 On Saturday, the new trailer for Justice League finally dropped and it has been a number of months since the first official trailer.
-Fans have waited patiently to see what would come next and how this film would differ from Batman V Superman: Dawn of Justice which did receive a good bit of criticism.
+Fans have waited patiently to see what would come next and how this film would differ from Batman V Superman: Dawn of Justice, which did receive a good bit of criticism.

 There are some differences noticed in this trailer about the overall theme of the film as a few lighthearted moments and jokes are thrown in.
-Obviously, the trailer (featured below) does show that Justice League still has an overall dark tone to it and that is one of the things with which fans have had issues.
+Obviously, the trailer (featured below) does show that Justice League still has an overall dark tone to it and that is one of the things with which fans have had issues with.

 Director Zack Snyder is hoping that the immense talent of the cast and the storyline will help fans come back to the DC Extended Universe and have them back on their side.